Coopersmith Career Consulting | Evaluated Learning Experience

 November 2020 - Present.

 The distance learning course explores the ethical, philosophical, and practical issues involved in interpersonal communications.
-Topics include libel, slander, rebuke, innuendo, the Biblical sources for ethical communication, the problem of listening to disparaging speech, repercussions for unethical speech, speaking about others in the workplace, and guidelines for ethically eliciting negative speech for a valid benefit.
+Topics include libel, slander, rebuke, innuendo, Biblical sources for ethical communication, the problem of listening to disparaging speech, repercussions for unethical speech, speaking about others in the workplace, and guidelines for ethically eliciting negative speech for a valid benefit.

 In the lower division baccalaureate degree category, 3 semester hours in Judaic Studies, Philosophy or Ethics.
 (11/20)